 Papers on any aspect of labor or work history will be considered.
 Entries will be evaluated on the basis of scholarship and literary merit.

-The winner of the 2014 Bernard Bellush Prize is Trish Kale, of the Department of History of the University of Chicago, for her paper entitled “The Graveyard Shift: Energy Industry Reorganization and Rank and File Rebellion in the UMWA, 1963-1973.”
+2014: The winner of the 2014 Bernard Bellush Prize was Trish Kale, of the Department of History of the University of Chicago, for her paper entitled “The Graveyard Shift: Energy Industry Reorganization and Rank and File Rebellion in the UMWA, 1963-1973.”

 Abstract: The rise of the Miners for Democracy (MFD) in the United Mineworkers of America (UMWA) has typically been remembered as a struggle to oust a particularly corrupt union leader, Tony Boyle.
 The incredible tumult which destabilized Boyle’s rule and made possible the victory of the only union democracy slate to win control of a union at the international level, however, was much broader than internal corruption in the union.
 Rank-and-file rebellion in the UMWA emerged at the beginning of a broader economic and social transformation which would later be termed neoliberalism.
 Caught at the intersection of struggles over energy production, workplace safety, and environmental politics, coal miners were among the most vulnerable to these changes, but also among the best placed to shape their eventual outcome.
 Miners grappled with an energy economy in transition as oil conglomerates diversified their interests, investing in coal, uranium, and natural gas at the same time they were faced with a safety crisis in the mines and an epidemic of black lung.
 Boyle, in a bid to preserve his own power, linked these issues, but the MFD used these connections to channel miners’ anger into rebellion.
 In particular, the development of a class-based ecological consciousness played a central role in turning rank-and-file miners’ anger over corruption and ineffective leadership in the union and the government into political and workplace action.
 As such, their understanding of these issues–and the action miners took around each–mirrored each other: the environmental issues of strip mining and the development of nuclear power were understood as safety issues, while working conditions were understood as an environmental issue as well as a safety issue.
 Yet ultimately, the miners were unsuccessful in shifting national energy policy.
 Once the oil companies expanded into energy conglomerates, it was no longer adequate to challenge specific elements of capitalist energy policy—the entire system had to be restructured.
 It was a challenge the miners were unable to meet.
 Still, this story remains important.
 It challenges the idea that union power in energy-extractive industries is necessarily at odds with environmental justice and suggests an environmental labor history of the long seventies may provide a more comprehensive explanation of changes in capitalism, work, and working-class life during neoliberal transformation.